-What you can visit in Tolox
+What to visit in Tolox

 - Balneario de Tolox: Don José García Rey, a native of Tolox and a pharmacist, began a scientific study on the Tolox springs, emphasizing the gases for healing purposes that the spring water releases.
 In 1869 the inhalation spa of its waters was inaugurated, which attracts great athletes from all over the world.